 This is such a great dinner to fill the family, but it is also great to entertain with.
 You can make it ahead and bake before serving.
 This is a recipe from Lidia Bastianich.
-She is an Italian chef and has amazing simple recipes.
 I changed it a little, not because it needed it, but because my family eats a lot!
 And I simplified it a little, I think…

 - 12 oz. bag Arborio Rice(you can use white long grain rice if that’s what you have)